Working with Co

 File Freshness

-Collaborator's in-memory cache of file contents goes stale as I edit files during the conversation.
+Co's in-memory cache of file contents goes stale as Jonathan edits files during the conversation.
 This causes false claims like "they're identical" when they're not.

 Rule: When comparing files, checking for differences, or making any claim about current file contents — ALWAYS re-read the file immediately before.
 Never trust cached content from earlier in the conversation.